Locations:

 • After you finish with one eye, you’ll switch eyes and do the test again.

-As the chart gets harder to read, it’s OK to guess at the letters or symbols, but tell your eye care specialist when the chart starts to get fuzzy or hard to read.
+It’s OK to guess at the letters or symbols as they get smaller or harder to read.
+But make sure you tell your eye care specialist when the chart looks fuzzy.
 Don’t squint or strain your eye to see.
-The point of a visual acuity test is to get an accurate assessment of your vision, so don’t worry about “failing” or trying your best to “pass.”
+The point of a visual acuity test is to check your current vision, so don’t worry about “failing.”

-Your eye care specialist might perform a visual acuity test a few times if you already have a prescription for eyeglasses or contact lenses.
-They’ll check your vision while you’re not wearing your corrective lenses (this is called testing your uncorrected vision) and with them (your corrected vision).
+Your eye doctor might perform a visual acuity test a few times if you already have a prescription for eyeglasses or contacts.
+They’ll check your vision while you’re not wearing your corrective lenses (your uncorrected vision) and with them (your corrected vision).

 Advertisement